Theming and Tokens

 --jt-border |

-The plugin emits a single :root,.jt-app { ... } block containing only the colors the owner actually set.
+palette_css() emits a single :root { ... } block containing only the colors the owner actually set (includes/class-template-loader.php:785).
 An empty field means "keep the default", so a site that saves nothing gets zero style change.
-The legacy default value #0073aa for accent_color is treated as "unset" and never emitted.
+The default value #0073aa for accent_color is treated as "unset, adopt the theme" and never emitted - this is the accent picker's "not set" sentinel (palette_tokens(), includes/class-template-loader.php:819).

 Derived tokens (such as --jt-accent-hover and --jt-text-secondary) are color-mix() expressions over these root tokens, so they recompute automatically when a root token changes.
-Dark mode is unaffected: the .jt-dark .jt-app token block outranks :root,.jt-app by specificity.
+Dark mode is unaffected: the .jt-dark, [data-theme="dark"] block reassigns the same :root tokens on the class the host theme puts on <body>, and every --jt-* consumer inherits from it.

 Token catalogue

-All --jt-* tokens are declared in :root, .jt-app in assets/css/jetonomy.css.
-The root tokens inherit from the active theme before falling back to a hard-coded default:
+All --jt-* tokens are declared on :root only in assets/css/jetonomy-tokens.css (never on .jt-app, and never re-declared per component - see the Dark-mode rule below for why).
+The root tokens adopt the active theme before falling back to a hard-coded default:

 /* Root tokens (condensed) */